dukepeter/African-Regional-Lead-/README.md

 ## Context

 **The SingularityNET Ambassador Program** is a decentralized network of like-minded individuals that aims to make advanced AI technologies accessible and beneficial to all.
-As the **African Regional Lead**, I spearheaded initiatives that introduced these technologies to universities, businesses, and individuals in Nigeria, Ghana, Cameroon, Rwanda, and South Africa.
+As the **African Regional Lead**, I spearheaded initiatives introducing these technologies to universities, businesses, and individuals in Nigeria, Ghana, Cameroon, Rwanda, and South Africa.
 My leadership has been instrumental in fostering an African-focused AI ecosystem that champions inclusivity and Indigenous solutions.
 I am also building the African community to give it a seat at the table in conversations and opportunities like this one.

 My primary responsibilities include and are not restricted to:
 - Establishing student AI clubs across multiple countries.